Toni-Tornado/CCL_cc241062/diary.md

       - figure piskel out :,,,) (and finish the enemy spritesheet hehe)
       - fix projectile firing while the player is dead
       - fix projectiles spawning behind the player in certain facing directions

+18.01/19.01

+      It was the weekend and i was resting :)

 20.01

       Problems for today:
       - figure out how to spawn multiple waves of enemies
-      - fix projectile firing while the player is dead
+      - fix projectile firing while the player is dead (DONE!...somewhat)
       - fix projectiles spawning behind the player in certain facing directions
       - make start/end screen :)
       - finish main character spritesheet